ipsita4/Lanterns_Script4HER-1/README.md

 Let your products meet the investors and mentors it needs for it growth.

-ayour own community using Lanterns.
+Find your own community using Lanterns.
 Attend the workshops to meet potential business partners, upskill yourself, get resources and increase the net worth of your business.

 Tech Stack : HTML5, CSS3, Ajax, React, Bootstrap, Payment GateWay API, Git, Javascript, Spring.